nikoskalogridis/jslint-node/README.md

 Where options can be:

 ```
-    --update - Update jslint.js file from https://raw.githubusercontent.com/douglascrockford/JSLint/master/jslint.js
+    -u, --update - Update jslint.js file from https://raw.githubusercontent.com/douglascrockford/JSLint/master/jslint.js
-    --version - print the version of this module and also the current edition of JSLint and exit
+    -v, --version - print the version of this module and also the current edition of JSLint and exit
-    --watch - watch for file changes and run jslint only those changed files.
+    -w, --watch - watch for file changes and run jslint only those changed files.
 Script never ends
+    -q, --quiet - produce output only on errors
+    -t, --terse - produce terse output
+    -c, --color - use ansi colors on terminal output (default is true), to disable enter -c=false, --color=false
 ```

 If no local copy of the jslint.js file is found the program will attempt to download it from the github repository even without the `--update` flag